- Florida Civil/Circuit Mediator

 Alternative dispute resolution can be quite useful for resolving business-related legal matters in a prompt, cost-effective, confidential and streamlined manner.
 Sandman Law Office, is available to assist with a range of ADR know-how, combining experience with trusted and respected tools and processes, including negotiation, arbitration, mediation, and negotiated agreements.
 Issues arising from patents, copyrights, trademarks, trade secrets and unfair competition can be resolved with experienced assistance from an ADR professional.

 Licensed attorney Lori Sandman has extensive ADR experience, including resolution of domestic, contractual and intellectual property conflicts.
-Ms. Sandman is certified in Alternative Dispute Resolution (ADR) and Collaborative Law Practice (PACP).
+Ms. Sandman is certified in a variety of Alternative Dispute Resolution (ADR) practice areas, including Collaborative Law Practice (PACP).
 Her experience includes mediation with Native American tribes in Montana and contractual and family ADR in Berks County, Pennsylvania, serving as court-approved mediator and arbitrator.
 This has afforded her some unique insights into the mediation and arbitration process.
-She is also a Florida Supreme Court Civil/Circuit Certified mediatior.•
+She is also a Florida Supreme Court Civil/Circuit Certified mediatior, a Florida Appellate Mediator, and a trained and experienced arbitrator.•

 What is Mediation and How is it Used to Resolve Business Disputes?